fangtian-zhong/fangtian-zhong.github.io/teaching/csci112-fall-2024/labs/lab13.md

 ---

 ## Logistics
-* Due: Friday, May 3rd AoE.
+* Due: Wednesday, December 4th AoE.
 * Submission instructions: ensure that you have the files for this assignment in your `~/csci112_spring2024/labs/lab13` directory, and that the snapshot (commit) of your repository containing the version of that file you want us to grade has been committed and tagged as `lab13`.
-(You should have set up your `git` repo and practiced tagging a commit in [Classwork 4](https://fangtian-zhong.github.io/teaching/csci112-spring-2024/classwork/classwork4/).)
+(You should have set up your `git` repo and practiced tagging a commit in [Classwork 4](https://fangtian-zhong.github.io/teaching/csci112-fall-2024/classwork/classwork4/).)

 ## Outside resources